“I led an honest, righteous, and dignified life as an INFP, but… I also realized I’ve been an unhealthy and immature one for most of my life.”

 Fi users evaluate the situation based on how they feel.
 From the INFP perspective, they see situations as “I feel bad about this.
 This gotta be wrong.”
 But here’s the news… what feels bad doesn’t always mean wrong.

 For example, INFPs may feel humiliated by a colleague’s criticism, but for that colleague, he meant no harm.

 Yes, it feels bad.
 But it doesn’t necessarily mean criticisms are wrong.

 Here enters our Ne.
 Our Ne, on the other hand, becomes a good mediator to these emotions.
 It is responsible for our “big picture” view, pattern-seeking, and the “what are the possibilities?” character.

 So when you realize that your Fi is strongly on the move, pause for a moment, and start channeling your Ne.
-Look outside yourself, connect the presented information, and reflect on the reasons why the situations led to that.
+Look outside yourself, connect the presented information, and reflect on why the situations led to that.

-As I can see, the healthy INFPs have good utility over their Ne functions.
+As I can see, healthy INFPs have good utility over their Ne functions.
 They look at the big picture and can live outside of their exclusive ideals.

 Truth be told, I did struggle to follow this advice, too.
 I thought everything was about me.

 But when I was committed to leading a life I wanted, I found myself literally shutting off the “Chimp.”

 The “Chimp,” as Dr. Steve Peters describes, whispers discouragement, doubt, and self-criticism inside our heads.